 The schools, academies and institutes at Umeå University offer depth and distinction and coordinate education and research within a given field.
 Umeå University has six schools, academies or institutes.

 In a research centre, several researchers from varied scientific domains work to solve common problems.
 A research centre conducts a large part of the university’s interdisciplinary research and have been established with the purpose of stimulating collaborations in the border between various traditional disciplines.

-The highest branch at Umeå University is the University Board of Directors.
-It is the responsibility of the Board to decide on, among other things, the distribution of resources within the University.
+The highest decision-making body at Umeå University is the University Board.
+It is the responsibility of the Board to decide on, among other things, the distribution of resources within the university.

 The Board is made up of eight members who are appointed by the Swedish government.
 The board represents both community and business interests.
-Therefore, it is possible to have a chairperson that is not a member of the University body.
+Therefore, it is possible to have a chairperson that is not employed at the University.

-The Board is also made up of the Vice-Chancellor, three members of the Board who represent teachers, and three members of the Board respresenting the student body as well.
+The Board is also made up of the Vice-Chancellor, three members of the Board who represent teachers, and three members of the Board who represent the students.

 The University Administration is responsible for the supporting processes of strategic planning, administration and infrastructure.
-There are 12 units at the University Administration:
+There are eleven administrative offices within the University Administration.

 Umeå University has ties to many corporations and foundations